Course Listing

 - Peterborough

 Work is a central feature of everyday lives, structuring not only who we are but also our life chances.
 But what do we mean by work (e.g., paid, unpaid, care, part-time, gigs)?
 How does globalization and technological change work?
 Topics include work generation theories, power, production, and social reproduction.
-Prerequisite: 12.0 university credits including 1.0 POST, IDST and/or ADMN credit at the 2000 level; or permission of instructor.
+Prerequisite: 12.0 university credits including 1.0 POST, ADMN, GDST/IDST, and/or SOCI credit at the 2000 level; or permission of instructor.

 Cross-listed: POST-4255H, ADMN-4255H, GDST-4255H